MJ231/Tech-Academy-Projects/README.md

 # Tech-Academy-Projects
-This Is My Tech Academy Projects For Learning Purposes...
+This Is My Tech Academy Projects For Learning Purposes.